tomstdenis/swboot/README.md

 - Tidy up code (there's stale comments, debug logic here and there)
 - Re-write client.c to be an actual app that you can use....
 - Maybe write an "install" script that tries to patch your boards.txt and install platform.local.txt for you
-- I've yet to try this on an attiny84 so while I think it should work...
-I have't tested this yet.
-Just on a bog standard attiny85.

 - I will likely make a PCB that caddy's the pro micro with and produces a standard 1x4 pin header (GND, VCC, DATA, RESET) making it easier to connect also sport the required pullup on the data line